raphaelgatti/v2-ach-api-docs/source/includes/_introduction.md

 | 500 | ServerError | A server error occurred.
 Error ID: 63e92a2a-fb48-4a23-ab4c-24a6764f1593. |
 | 500 | RequestTimeout | The request timed out. |

-### Validation Errors
+### Validation errors
-Responses with a top-level error code of `ValidationError` are returned when you can correct a specific problem with your request.
-Included within the response will be a message/description of: "Validation error(s) present.
+Responses with a top-level error code of `ValidationError` are returned when it’s possible to correct a specific problem with your request.
+The response will include a message: "Validation error(s) present.
 See embedded errors list for more details."
-At least one, but possibly more, detailed errors will be present in the list of embedded errors.
+At least one, but possibly more, detailed error will be present in the list of embedded errors.
 Multiple errors are represented in a collection of embedded error objects.

-#### _embedded JSON Object
+#### _embedded JSON object

 | Parameter | Description
 |-----------|------------|
 |errors | An array of JSON object(s) that contain a `code`, `message`, and `path`.

-The `path` field is a json pointer to the specific field in the request that has a problem.
+The `path` field is a JSON pointer to the specific field in the request that has a problem.
 The `message` is a human readable description of the problem.
-The `code` fields is a detailed error code that can have one of the following values:
+The `code` is a detailed error code that can have one of the following values:

 - Required
 - Invalid - not a valid value for this field